rgandsam/magento-1.x-cert/Magento.md

 ######What configuration parameters are available for cron jobs?

 The following configuration parameters are available for cron jobs: `<schedule><cron_expr></cron_expr></schedule>` and `<run><model></model></run>`, which specifies which model/method (separated by a double colon) to run.

+####Internationalization

+#2.
+Request flow
+####Application initialization
+######Describe the steps for application initialization
+1. Magento routes all requests through index.php, which checks PHP versions, includes the compiler (if so configured), and includes the Mage class.
+It does some processing as well to set if Magento is running a store or a website.
+2. The Mage class then takes over, with the method `run` being called.
+The run method sets the root directory for Magento and instantiates the Mage_Core_Model_App class, which is the Magento application.
+It also creates an event collection at this point.
+3. The Mage_Core_Model_App->run method is shortly called, and it initializes the PHP environment and the basic configuration (app/etc/local.xml, app/etc/config.xml) and the cache.
+After initializing these, the run method checks to see it the appropriate response is cached.
+If so, it returns it.
+If not, the modules are initialized and the area is loaded.
+The method ensures that the local config (DB connection, etc.) is loaded, and then passes the request to the front controller.
+The application is now initialized.

+######Describe the role of the system entrypoint, index.php

+The index.php file has several important roles.
+- It checks the PHP version for compatibility.
+- It checks and if found, includes, the compiler configuration.
+- It checks for a maintenance file, and includes that if found.
+- Index.php includes the Mage class and the bootstrap file.
+- It determines if the request pertains to a store or a website, and then it calls the all-important `Mage::run()` method.